doda25-team16/operation/ACTIVITY.md

 - Caio: https://github.com/doda25-team16/operation/pull/70 This week I read through some of the feedback recieved for assignment 1.
 I saw that we where missing the .env file for that assignment and I decided to implement it into our project.
 I also then updated the readme accordingly and was able to get it all working.

 - Job: https://github.com/doda25-team16/lib-version/pull/4 and https://github.com/doda25-team16/app/pull/10: This week, I went back to see what we had missed from previous weeks and looked into how we could reuse our lib-version in other parts of our code.

+- Uddhav: https://github.com/doda25-team16/operation/pull/68 I reworked on the Traffic Management part of A4 this week so that I can move forward with the Continuous Experimentation part.
+The TM does work now, but it could still use some changes which i am currently working on now.